qAp/omdena_engie/README.md

 > Work done for the Omdena-Engie project [Increasing Solar Energy Adoption Through Roof Detection](https://omdena.com/projects/ai-solar/)

-This repository consists of Jupyter and Colab Notebooks.
-Brief outline:
+This work consists of Jupyter and Colab Notebooks, a summary of which can be found at my blog post [Super-resolving satellite images using ESRGAN](https://personal-record.onrender.com/post/esrgan-satellite-image/).

+Brief description of each notebook in this repository:

 - [*01_image_preprocessing.ipynb*](https://nbviewer.jupyter.org/github/qAp/omdena_engie/blob/master/omdena_engie/01_image_preprocessing.ipynb)
   Crop large satellite image into tiles using `geopandas`, `supermercado`, `rio_cogeo`, and `rio_tiler`.